-In the zero dispersion limit where $\Delta\phi =0$, the maximum and minimum and spectral power are easily verified to occur at $\Delta \phi_{\rm{LO}} = m \pi \lor (m+1)\pi/2, \,m \in \mathbb{Z}$.
+In the zero dispersion limit where $\Delta\phi =0$, the maximum and minimum spectral power are easily verified to occur at $\Delta \phi_{\rm{LO}} = m \pi \lor (m+1)\pi/2, \,m \in \mathbb{Z}$.
 This provides a simple experimental means to identify the two quadrature contributions accessible by sweeping the LO phase.
-Note that for these two LO phases, the third term in \cref{eq:dispersion_S1} is identically zero allowing us to readily identify the amplitude and phase quadratures contributions given in \cref{eq:I_X_quadrature,eq:I_P_quadrature} of the main text, i.e.
+Note that for these two LO phases, the third term in \cref{eq:dispersion_S1} is identically zero allowing us to readily identify the amplitude and phase quadratures contributions given in \cref{eq:I_X_quadrature,eq:I_P_quadrature} of the main text, namely

-It is possible to infer whether the central tooth is tuned to line center of a symmetric absorption profile by observing whether the extremes of the signal switch between the X and P quadratures for adjacent comb teeth.
-The influence of the dispersion on the maximum and minimum spectral power signals can be readily obtained by calculating the null points of the derivative of \cref{eq:dispersion_S1} with respect to $\Delta\phi_{\rm{LO}}$, yielding
+It is possible to infer whether the central tooth is tuned to line center of a symmetric absorption profile by observing whether the extrema of the signal switch between the $X$ and $P$ quadratures for adjacent comb teeth.